 Below you will find a list of CNR's Academic Policies in relation to defining your student status

-*Please note, the links below will either keep you on this page or redirect you to a different page.
+*Please note, the links below will anchor various segments of this page.
 Use the Useful Links to the right to navigate if need be.

 - Class Status as a Student